SAP-archive/Tracer/README.md

 ## Ordering

 The Sequence Diagram is like tree that start at the top item.
-The next level are all the node (spanid) with the same preantSpanId .
+The next level are all the node (spanId) with the same preantSpanId .

-Top item: recommended to be one event  with no parentSpanID.
+Top item: recommended to be one event  with no parentSpanId.

 ## License